What is feline injection site sarcoma?

-- Pennsylvania made the rabies vaccination compulsory in 1987.
+- Pennsylvania made rabies vaccination compulsory in 1987.

 - In 1987 the rabies vaccine became compulsory in Pennsylvania.

-The exact incidence now thought to be less than 1 per 10,000 per doses of vaccine.
+The exact incidence is now thought to be less than 1 per 10,000 per doses of vaccine.
 Rabies and FeLV are the most common vaccines associated with injection site sarcoma; however, any vaccine, and in fact injection (such as a microchip, or long-term antibiotics or corticosteroids) can cause an injection site sarcoma.